 The lender’s monthly House Price Index detailed annual property price growth in July of 1.5%, along with an equally impressive month-on-month uptick of 1.7%.
-This improvement on previous months’ performance is credited largely to a surge in activity among buyers and sellers, spurred by the relaxation of lockdown restrictions.
+This improvement in previous months’ performance is credited largely to a surge in activity among buyers and sellers, spurred by the relaxation of lockdown restrictions.

-Speaking on behalf of Nationwide, chief economist Robert Gardner spoke with confidence that July’s impressive property price spike “reflects the unexpectedly rapid recovery in housing market activity since the easing of lockdown restrictions,”
+Speaking on behalf of Nationwide, chief economist Robert Gardner spoke with confidence that July’s impressive property price spike “reflects the unexpectedly rapid recovery in housing market activity since the easing of lockdown restrictions.”

 “The rebound in activity reflects a number of factors.
-Pent up demand is coming through, where decisions taken to move before lockdown are progressing,” he continued.
+Pent-up demand is coming through, where decisions taken to move before lockdown are progressing,” he continued.

-“attitude shifts may be boosting activity, as people reassess their housing needs and preferences as a result of life in lockdown.”
+“Attitude shifts may be boosting activity as people reassess their housing needs and preferences as a result of life in lockdown.”

 “Moreover, social distancing does not appear to be having as much of a chilling effect as we might have feared, at least at this stage,” he stated.

 Other economists have highlighted the effect of the recent stamp duty holiday introduced by the government, which has the potential to save homebuyers across the UK many thousands of pounds.